MADTeacher/python_basics/README.md

 # python_basics
-Code example from the book "Basics of the Python programming language"
+Code examples from my book "Basics of the Python programming language"